sqonk/phext-detach/README.md

 If you have a large number of items to push onto the queue at once then this method will be faster than calling set() for every element in the array.

+If a capacity limit is set, adding the new values was successful and the capacity was hit then the channel will be closed.

 ##### get_all